Easy access to satellite-based emission data for everyone

 Emissions API is a solution that provides simple access to emissions data of climate-relevant gases.
 For this purpose, data of the European Space Agency’s Sentinel-5P earth observation satellite will be prepared in such a way that it allows programmers easy access without the need to have a scientific background in the field.

 The project strives to create an application interface which lowers the barrier to use the data for visualization and/or analysis.

 This project targets developers who want to build their own services based on the satellite data of the Copernicus program, but who do not want to work with huge amounts of scientific data directly.
-We will provide examples and libraries to quickly get you started without being an expert in satellite data analysis.
+We will provide examples and libraries to quickly get you started without having to become an expert in satellite data analysis yourself.